Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints: Barrier Integral Control

-for all $j\in\{1,\dots,n\}$.
-Moreover, $s_k$ in \eqref{eq:s_i} can be considered as a set of stable linear filters with inputs $s_{k_j}$ and outputs $e_{1_j}$; hence, it can be proved that \eqref{eq:s ineq} implies the transient convergence \eqref{eq:transient conv rate} (see, e.g., Proposition 1 of \cite{bechlioulis2016decentralized}).
-Moreover, since $\bar{\zeta} < 1$, the left inequality of \eqref{eq:s ineq} implies $|s_{k_j}(t)| \leq \frac{\sqrt{\kappa}}{\sqrt{\beta_j(t)^2-1}}$, which, by using $\beta_j(t) = \Psi(\phi_j(t))$ from \eqref{eq:beta} and the inverse of $\Psi(\ast)$ given in \eqref{eq:inverses and derivatives}, leads to $-\phi_j(t) < s_{k_j}(t) < \phi_j(t)$ for $j\in\{1,\dots,n\}$ and $t\geq 0$, establishing the funnel specification.
-Additionally, it holds that $|s_{k_j}(0)| < \infty$ and $|s_{k_j}(t)| < \frac{\sqrt{\kappa}}{\sqrt{\beta_j(t)^2-1}}$, which is finite for $t$ in any compact subset of $[0,\infty)$.
-Besides the transient specification, the BRIC algorithm \eqref{eq:control algorithm} further aims to guarantee that $\lim_{t\to\infty}e(t) = 0$, which is accomplished via the integrator terms $\hat{d}_1$ and $\hat{d}_2$.
+\end{lemma} } Besides the transient specification, the BRIC algorithm further aims to guarantee that $\lim_{t\to\infty}e(t) = 0$, which is accomplished via the integrator terms $\hat{d}_1$ and $\hat{d}_2$.
 We are now ready to state the main result of this paper. \begin{theorem} Let the dynamics \eqref{eq:dynamics} under Assumptions \ref{ass:f(x,t) cont + bounded}-\ref{ass:F = 0}.
-Then, for any initial condition $x(0)$, the BRIC algorithm \eqref{eq:control algorithm} guarantees the existence of a constant $\bar{\zeta}\in(0,1)$ such that $|\zeta_j(t)| \leq \bar{\zeta} < 1$, for all $t\geq 0$, the boundedness of all closed-loop signals, and $\lim_{t\to \infty} e(t) = 0$. \end{theorem} \begin{remark}[\textbf{Approx.-free asymptotic results}] Note that no information regarding the unknown terms $F(\cdot)$ and $G(\cdot)$ is incorporated in the BRIC algorithm \eqref{eq:control algorithm}.
+Then, for any initial condition $x(0)$, the BRIC algorithm \eqref{eq:control algorithm} guarantees the existence of constants $\bar{\zeta}\in(0,1)$, $\lambda_0 \in (0,\lambda)$, $\bar{e}_{i,1}$, $\bar{e}_{i,2}$ such that { (i) $|s_{k_j}(t)| < \phi_j(t)$, (ii) $|e_i(t)| < \bar{e}_{i,1}\exp(-\lambda_0 t) + \bar{e}_{i,2} \frac{\bar{\zeta}\sqrt{\kappa}}{\lambda^{k-i}\sqrt{1-\bar{\zeta}^2}} $, for all $t > 0$, $j\in\{1,\dots,n\}$, $i\in\{1,\dots,k-1\}$, (iii) $\lim_{t\to \infty} e(t) = 0$, and (iv) the boundedness of all closed-loop signals.} \end{theorem} \begin{remark}[\textbf{Approx.-free asymptotic tracking}] Note that no information regarding the unknown terms $F(\cdot)$ and $G(\cdot)$ is incorporated in the BRIC algorithm \eqref{eq:control algorithm}.
 These terms are further not assumed to satisfy any global boundedness/Lipschitz, or growth conditions, and no schemes are used to approximate them.
-Still, the proposed BRIC algorithm guarantees asymptotic stabilization of $e(t)$ to zero.
+Still, the proposed BRIC algorithm drives $e(t)$ to zero.
 As illustrated in the proof of Theorem \ref{thm:main theorem}, the drift term $F(\cdot)$ is proven bounded due to the containment in the funnel \eqref{eq:s ineq} via the barrier signals $\chi_j$.
 This bound, unknown to the control design, is eventually compensated by the integral term $d_1(t)$ of \eqref{eq:adaptation law}, which is proven to converge to a finite value.
-Similarly, the integral term $\hat{d}_2(t)$ is used to simulate the (unknown) term $G_d^{-1} F_d$, which would create an equilibrium point at $x= x_\textup{d}$ and rendering the set $\{x\in\mathbb{R}^n : x = x_{\textup{d}} \}$ invariant for \eqref{eq:dynamics}.
-Integral terms similar to $\hat{d}_1(t)$ were also used in our previous works \cite{verginis2024asymptotic,verginis2020asymptotic} to establish asymptotic guarantees, limited, however, to a more restricted class of systems \cite{verginis2024asymptotic} and using a discontinuous control law \cite{verginis2020asymptotic}. \end{remark}
+Similarly, the integral term $\hat{d}_2(t)$ is used to compensate for the (unknown) term $G_d^{-1} F_d$ from Assumption \ref{ass:F = 0}. {Integral terms similar to $\hat{d}_1(t)$ were also used in \cite{zhang2019adaptive,zhou2023asymptotic} as well as our previous works \cite{verginis2024asymptotic,verginis2020asymptotic} to establish asymptotic guarantees, exhibiting however, certain limitations.
+In particular, \cite{zhang2019adaptive} considers the simpler problem of stabilization to zero, with vanishing drift terms, i.e., $F(0,z,t) = 0$, which implies a growth condition on $F(\cdot,z,t)$; \cite{zhou2023asymptotic} develops a control law that converges to an undefined expression as $t\to\infty$ and has a local region of attraction due to the approximation of the dynamics by neural networks.
+Our previous work \cite{verginis2024asymptotic} was limited to a more restricted class of systems, while \cite{verginis2020asymptotic} developed a discontinuous control law for asymptotic tracking.
+We stress that a continuous version of \cite{verginis2020asymptotic}'s algorithm cannot be trivially shown to solve the asymptotic tracking problem, even under Assumption \ref{ass:F = 0}, simply by adding the integrator $\hat{d}_2(t)$.
+The required analysis is significantly different and further complicated by the \textit{global} tracking property as well as the control-saturation constraints (handled in Sec. \ref{sec:main results input sat})}. \end{remark}